AnTasMes/MagicNumbers-validator/README.md

 `File.Validator.Web` provides one additional middleware for automatic file validation before request finalization. `IApplicationBuilder` interface extension from `FileExtensionValidatorMiddlewareExtension` should be used to register the middleware with `UseFileValidation`.

 > [!NOTE]
-> To use annotations, middleware should be registered after endpoing routing middleware. [!NOTE]
+> To use annotations, middleware should be registered after endpoing routing middleware.

 ```c#
 // Program.cs